javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 ## Defining the output of our content in JSON format

 Having Lunr as Javascript library for fuzzy search we just need the other part in order to complete our search engine: a JSON file with posts content from the blog.
-We can define this behaviour in 2 differents ways:
+We can define this behavior in 2 different ways:

 1. In Hugo global config file, `config.toml` in my case.
 All the content in Hugo will be available in **HTML** and **RSS** format